- Ensure accessibility

-- Check Word and PowerPoint content using the accessibility tools available in Office 365 (available on Windows 10 machines)
+- Checking Word and PowerPoint content using the accessibility tools available in Office 365 (available on Windows 10 machines)

-- After uploading to Blackboard, use Blackboard Ally to check any content.
+- After uploading to Blackboard, using Blackboard Ally to check any content (coming summer 2020).

-- Use automatic subtitling for presentations where possible.
+- Using automatic subtitling for presentations where possible

-- Record suitable sessions to ensure students who have technical difficulties or who can’t make it can watch later.
+- Recording suitable sessions to ensure students who have technical difficulties or who can’t make it can watch later.

 Design for inclusivity